top of page

 NATIONAL HERITAGE BOARD LAUNCHES ART THERAPY TRIAL TO STIMULATE MEMORIES FOR SENIORS

-This article was first published on The Straits Times and Lianhe Zaobao
+This article was first published on The Straits Times and Lianghe Zaobao

 The programme involves bringing replicas of paintings to seniors in six nursing homes and senior activity centres.
 Facilitated by an art therapist via video conferencing platform Zoom, the seniors are prompted to share their observations from the paintings and, in the process, jog memories of their past.